Borni1507/WANSINN/README.md

 I tested it, broke it, ran into issues, fixed them, changed the design when something didn't work, and iterated on it repeatedly.

 AI writes the code.
 I decide what the software should do and test whether it actually does it.

+## License

+WANSINN is free software licensed under the GNU General Public License version 3 or later (GPL-3.0-or-later).

+Copyright (C) 2026 Felix Bornhöft

+You are free to use, study, modify, and redistribute WANSINN under the terms of the GNU General Public License.

+See "LICENSE" for the full license text.